|Size||1/4 – 5/8″ long.|

-Pillbugs mostly eat decomposing vegetation including, vegetables, fruits, plants, grasses and weeds.
+Pillbugs mostly eat decomposing vegetation including, vegetables, fruits, plants, grasses, and weeds.

 They are commonly found in moist settings beneath stones, boards, and piles of plant material.
 If inside, they invade basements and crawlspaces where moisture levels are higher than other places in the home.

 Female pillbugs and sowbugs carry their eggs in a “brood pouch”, or marsupium, where the young hatch in about 45 days.
 There are 24 to 28 eggs in each brood and one to three broods produced each year.
-The young molt every one to two weeks until they become adults which live for about two years.
+The young molt every one to two weeks until they become adults who live for about two years.